1aliff/customers/README.md

 ## About
-- Build API with NodeJS and Express
+- Build API with NodeJS and Express (API folder)
-- Connect API into React Web App
+- Connect API into React Web App (Client folder)

 ## Steps
 Install both dependencies using npm